OperatorJack/Magic-Mechanics/README.md

 Another entry in the Magic Mechanics mod series, adds the ability to control spell projectiles during flight.

 ## [MM - Enhanced Detection](https://www.nexusmods.com/morrowind/mods/47480)
+The third entry in the Magic Mechanics series, this mod adds new Oblivion-inspired visual effects and mechanics for the vanilla detection magic effects, as well as adds 7 new magic effects.
+It integrates those effects into new spells and distributes them in-game to spell vendors.
+It does all of this without requiring an ESP.